seance/paraverse/pages/characters.md

 When you have *advantage*, you roll two `d20`'s for skill checks, and the natural roll value is the higher die result.
 With *disadvantage*, it's the lower result.

+If a dice roll has advantage or disadvantage from multiple sources, it is the same as having single advantage or disadvantage.

+If a dice roll has both advantage and disadvantage, it is resolved as if it had neither.

 ### Skill Target Difficulties

 To make gameplay faster, skill check target difficulties are by default limited to a set of predefined target values with standardized names.